haifengliu/azrefresh/mooncake/virtual-machines-create-upload-vhd-windows-server.md

 ## Next Steps ##

 After creating a virtual machine, trying creating a SQL Server Virtual Machine.
-For instructions, see [Provisioning a SQL Server Virtual Machine on Microsoft Azure](/zh-cn/documentation/articles/virtual-machines-provision-sql-server/).
+For instructions, see [Provisioning a SQL Server Virtual Machine on Windows Azure](/zh-cn/documentation/articles/virtual-machines-provision-sql-server/).

 [Step 1: Prepare the image to be uploaded]: #prepimage
 [Step 2: Create a storage account in Azure]: #createstorage